front-end-intermediate/session-2/readme.md

-# II DOM Maipulation
+# II - DOM Manipulation

-Before starting we will review some of the concepts from [session 1](https://github.com/front-end-intermediate/session-1#exercise---sticky-menu)
+Before starting we will review some of the concepts from [session 1](https://github.com/front-end-intermediate/session-1#exercise---sticky-menu).

 ## Homework